| Singing in praise of the Lord

 ecstasy.
 After some time the devotee is pacified and the mehfil

+continues.
 Hazarat Baba Fariduddin Ganj Shakar has said:

 Without doubt, sama is the way of divine lovers, who feel enjoyment